mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter0.md

 ### Inspirations

 A portion of this workshop was inspired by a [fun weekend project](https://brosteins.com/2016/03/26/nativescript-mobile-app-kids/) Mike built with his son.
-We're really into building robots right now, so we built a carboard robot with his tablet as the head.
+We're really into building robots right now, so we built a cardboard robot with his tablet as the head.
 I ended up writing a quick NativeScript soundboard app so the robot could talk back to him.

 ### Download our Book!